4. Mediation

 1. X need not be a significant predictor of Y

-2. M must not be a primary predictor variable
+2. M must not be a primary predictor variable for Y

 3. M must not be any of the study conditions

-4. M must be dependent upon X
+4. M must be singificantly predicted by X

 5. M must reduce or eradicate the impact of X on Y